wasifsn/Vue_Uploader/README.md

 ## Project setup
-## Clone the repo and run the below commands
+### Clone the repo and run the below commands

-## Note: NPM (Node Package Manager) need to be installed on your machine to download the dependecies, hence download [Node.js](https://nodejs.org/en/download/), which automatically downloads NPM and run below command to install globally to latest Version
+## Note: NPM (Node Package Manager) need to be installed on your machine to download the dependecies, hence download [Node.js](https://nodejs.org/en/download/), which automatically downloads NPM and run below command to install globally with the latest Version
 ```
 npm install -g npm
 ```